I’ve been thinking lately about meteors and the moon.

 She may have her ups and downs, her dark side that comes and goes, but all her light is from her Sun, the Lord.

-The wife, too, is like the moon in her family, shining more or less due to her relation to her sun, having her ups and downs, her darker moments — but her brightness comes from her sun and proves her sun still exists when he is not visible.
+The wife/mom, too, is like the moon in her family, shining more or less due to her relation to her sun, having her ups and downs, her darker moments—but her brightness comes from her sun and proves her sun still exists when he is not visible.

 I believe the day and night cycles happen in a family.
 Times of the sun’s darkness are for the moon to show her stuff, to show the way.

-Whereas looking at the sun or staying in its day of brightness too long can harm — the calm, gentle light of the moon is soothing, showing more than the time of day, but measuring out the far more intricate months.
+While looking at the sun or staying in its day of brightness too long can harm—the calm, gentle light of the moon is soothing, showing more than the time of day, but measuring out the far more intricate months.

-While the sun threatens and insists we work, the moon guides and guards our rest, shows us the way through the sun’s down times.
+Whereas the sun threatens and insists we work, the moon guides and guards our rest; shows us the way through the sun’s down times.

 And how terrifying the moonless night!

-Take His yoke and learn from Him, for His yoke is easy and His burden is —
+Take His yoke and learn from Him, for His yoke is easy and His burden is light.

 You can do it if you have Christ in you, the hope of glory.